 Warning: Some may find the details in this story disturbing

-Smockum rolled the quad and was injured.
-The victim ran and hid in a grain elevator, which is where police found her early the next morning.
+The court heard that Smockum then took her on a quad but later rolled the quad and he was injured.
+The victim used this opportunity to flee and hid in a grain elevator.
+Police found her there early the next morning.

-The victim spent six days in hospital with broken ribs, a brain bleed, damage to her knees and stiches on her lip.
-She also had a cut on the side of her head, black eyes, bruising and ear damage.
+The victim spent six days in a Saskatoon hospital with broken ribs, a brain bleed, damage to her knees and stiches on her lip.
+She also had black eyes, ear damage, and a cut on the side of her head and bruising.